APCSLowell/AnimatedGIF/README.md

 ![](test.gif)

-You can find out more details on the `gifAnimation` library at [https://github.com/01010101/GifAnimation](https://github.com/01010101/GifAnimation) and [https://gist.github.com/jordanorelli/4992290](https://gist.github.com/jordanorelli/4992290).
-Thanks to Jordan Orelli for creating the library and 01010101 for porting `gifAnimation` for Processing 3.X.
+You can find out more details on the `gifAnimation` library at the sites that I used to create this page: [https://github.com/01010101/GifAnimation](https://github.com/01010101/GifAnimation) and [https://gist.github.com/jordanorelli/4992290](https://gist.github.com/jordanorelli/4992290).
+Thanks to Jordan Orelli for creating the `gifAnimation` library and 01010101 for porting it to Processing 3.X.